 If you have already tried the liquid metal polish method for your 3D printed miniatures and did not find the results satisfactory, we have another method you can try to make your miniatures look more smooth and shiny.

-By adding a coating of the basic material on the miniature, either by painting it by hand, spraying, or dipping the miniature into that material, you can make its surface look more smooth and shiny.
+By adding a coating of the basic material on the miniature, either by painting it by hand, spraying, or dipping the 3D printed miniatures into that material, you can make its surface look more smooth and shiny.

 Apart from making the surface smooth, this method will also help in filling any defects your miniature has on its surfaces, such as layer lines, and the result is a shiny, flawless surface.
 You can use the paint primer or an epoxy coating for making the miniature surface smooth.